wixplosives/rept/README.md

 This is a super simple repo base directory templating allow to clone a git repo and process the files when creating new directory content

+> This package is still WIP use at your own risk.

 ## Usage

 `npx rept -r SOME_GIT_REPO -d DEST`